thinkhero/dcrdocs/docs/advanced/manual-cli-install.md

 2. Navigate to download location and extract the `.zip` file:

     Right click on the `.zip` file, select "Extract All..." and a prompt should open asking for the directory to use.
 The default will extract the `.zip` to a folder with the same name.
-It should include `dcrctl`, `dcrd`, `dcrwallet`, `sample-dcrctl.conf`, `sample-dcrd.conf`, and `sample-dcrwallet.conf`.
+It should include `hcctl`, `hcd`, `hcwallet`, `sample-hcctl.conf`, `sample-hcd.conf`, and `sample-hcwallet.conf`.

 ## macOS